 Background: In September 2013 the Derry Journal published a photo taken at Ros Guill in 1960 (https://www.derryjournal.com/news/remembering-seamus-1- 5534865).
 It featured ‘Seamus Heaney … pictured with friends on a trip to the Donegal Gaeltacht at Easter 1960’.

 Some of them were still traceable 40 years on, at least one of them has died, others were off radar.
 According to the Journal ‘Those featured include Vera Rafferty, Paddy Simon Gallagher, Peter Gallagher, Margaret Conway, Patricia Bradley, Aoibheann Marren, and Noel Hamilton.
 Alongside Seamus Heaney in the foreground are Gerry Downey and Patsy Quigg’.
-It was further suggested that Heaney had used Vera Rafferty’s nickname ‘Chips’ in the poem.
+The otherwise elusive reference to ‘Chips’ in the poem was clarified by the following contact: ‘Chips Rafferty refers to Michael Rafferty of Armagh City .
+I was a friend and fellow student of Seamus Heaney in his English group at Queens University’.

 Peter Gallagher, identified in the original photograph, revealed in an article in the Derry Journal that he first met Seamus Heaney 60 years earlier when they sat the entrance exam to St Columb’s College, developing a friendship that carried them through school, Queen’s University and Teacher Training together; he sheds light on the context for the poem: In 1960, I organised a trip to Ros Guill … We went for a week during the Easter holidays.
 Seamus came on the trip with his girlfriend at that time, Aoibheann Marren, while I was accompanied by a girl called Margaret Conway.
 She has been my wife now for 47 years … while there were many others who joined us on the trip, our girlfriends are the only two named in the poem … a lasting reminder of those memorable few days in Donegal … on one of the days, the group embarked on a picnic to Dooey, several miles along Cúrsa na Farraige. … our babble on that rugged road above the sea was multi-lingual – Irish, English, Latin and French.
 There were stories, sonnets, songs and Seamus playing with words.